pivotal/docs-tap/scst-store/overview.hbs.md

 ## Using the Tanzu Insight CLI plug-in

-the Tanzu Insight CLI plug-in is the primary way to view results from the Supply Chain Security Tools - Scan of source code and image files.
+The Tanzu Insight CLI plug-in is the primary way to view results from the Supply Chain Security Tools - Scan of source code and image files.
 Use it to query by source code commit, image digest, and CVE identifier to understand security risks.

 See [Tanzu Insight plug-in overview](../cli-plugins/insight/cli-overview.md) to install, configure, and use `tanzu insight`.